TusharSwarupTandon/caw-challanges/README.md

-# A master repo for all js practice challanges
+# A master repo for all js practice challeges

 [Link to challanges](https://tusharswaruptandon.github.io/caw-challanges/)

-## Challange 1 - Pomodoro timer
+## Challenge 1 - Pomodoro timer

 -   Toggle start/stop button on click.
 -   Do not allow user to access settings while timer is running.